Choose a subtitle below to view detailed information.

 - Approach and discuss your concern with a student in distress

-- Make an effective referral to support services (if necessary)
+- Make an effective referral to the Counseling Center (if necessary)

-All new faculty and Campus Life and Student Success staff are encouraged to complete this simulation.
-If you have not done so and are interested in completing this simulation program, please contact us for more information.
+All new faculty and staff members in the Division of Campus Life and Student Success are encouraged to complete this simulation.
+If you haven't done so and are interested in completing it, please contact us for more information.

 Concerned faculty and staff may make referrals in a variety of ways:

 - For immediate concerns for a student's health or safety, contact Public Safety at 386-822-7300.

 - For mental health concerns, you may contact the Counseling Center.

 - For concerns regarding a student's conduct, safety, wellness, etc., you may submit an Incident Report.